Good analytics is no match for bad data. Bad data wins every time.

 Panoply uses the Extract, Load, Transform (ELT) paradigm, rather than ETL, which dramatically speeds up data ingestion, giving you more time to focus on data analysis rather than fiddling with your data pipeline.

 Panoply gets all your data in one place, making it easy to analyze data with standard SQL via BI or analytical tools using industry-standard ODBC/JDBC.
 Finally, you have full visibility of your data pipeline thanks to detailed reporting and control over your job schedules.

 If you have a small team and a tight budget, Panoply can streamline your data pipeline now and continue to serve you as your business scales due to its flexible nature and upfront pricing.
-Try Panoply free for 14 days.
+Try Panoply for free.